 I’m also going to try to pay it forward a little more in 2020.
 I’m starting to write more.
 It’s my way of getting occasional dopamine hits and is a simple way for me to help younger product managers (beginning with this series called, ‘A Product Manager’s Best Friend‘).
 My wife is starting to write, as well.
 She just started a blog for parents at PetiteNP.com.
 She’s very qualified, given that she’s a fantastic Pediatric Nurse Practitioner who has had type 1 diabetes since the age of 3.
 Check it out if you have kids.

 - Create the future you want.
 If you want to move, find a way to make it happen.

-- Life is unfair but it goes on.
+- Life is unfair, but it goes on.
 Bad shit happens to good people.
 Deal with it.
 Care-taking for loved ones for years is hard.
 It takes its toll.
 Losing loved ones is hard.
 It takes its toll.
 But life goes on.
 Surprisingly, it could always be worse.

-- Analyzing your Startup experience simply as either a success or failure is not a productive way of looking at it.
-That may be necessary for investors but not employees.
+- Analyzing your Startup experience only as either a success or failure is not a productive way of looking at it.
+That may be necessary for investors but not for employees.
 I haven’t quite cracked this nut yet, but I’m making progress on coming to grips with the end of the Blispay years and looking forward to the future.